Diljit Dosanjh: 2012–2019: Established Punjabi actor and Bollywood debut

-Dosanjh next starred in the social drama Udta Punjab (2016), his first Hindi film.
+Dosanjh next starred in the crime drama Udta Punjab (2016), his first Hindi film.
 With a worldwide collection of ₹996.7 million, the film proved to be a commercial success.
 Directed by Abhishek Chaubey, the film deals with the subject of substance abuse in the Indian province of Punjab.
 Co-starring alongside Kareena Kapoor, Shahid Kapoor and Alia Bhatt, Udta Punjab generated controversy when the Central Board of Film Certification deemed that the film represented Punjab in a negative light and demanded extensive censorship before its theatrical release.
 The Bombay High Court later cleared the film for exhibition with one scene cut.
 Dosanjh also sang the song "Ik Kudi" for the film.
 In a highly positive review, The Hindu said that Dosanjh was "successful" in delivering a "highly hitting performance".

-As of September 2016, Dosanjh has completed work on his second Bollywood production Phillauri, alongside Anushka Sharma and Suraj Sharma.
+In 2017, Dosanjh starred in Phillauri, alongside Anushka Sharma and Suraj Sharma.
 The film was released on 23 March 2017.
 It grossed over ₹5 million in its box-office.
 In 2018, a film based on World War I, titled Sajjan Singh Rangroot was released in which Dosanjh played the titular character.
-He is the first turbaned Sikh to be honoured with a wax statue at Madame Tussauds.
-In 2019, he acted in Good Newwz, alongside Akshay Kumar, Kareena Kapoor and Kiara Advani.
+In 2019, he became the first turbaned Sikh to be honoured with a wax figure at Madame Tussaudsand in the same year, he acted in Good Newwz, alongside Akshay Kumar, Kareena Kapoor and Kiara Advani, which went on to become one of the highest grossing films of 2019.

 In 2020, he appeared in social satire Suraj Pe Mangal Bhari alongside Manoj Bajpayee and Fatima Sana Shaikh.
 The film was released theatrically on 13 November 2020.
 In the same year, Dosanjh sang a spiritual song - "Paigambar".